Mukkabaaz: Filming

 Kashyap sent his second unit director, Saqib Pandor, to record boxing tournaments, which were then recreated as the state tournaments for the film.
 They witnessed a boxing tournament happening under a tent without an audience as the boxing ring was being used for something else.
 Kashyap also realised that after attending an actual boxing tournament in north India that there was no audience apart from "people in power who decide which boxer should represent the state, and who will not".
 Kashyap told Singh not to do "filmi training" but to become a hardcore boxer.
 No boxing choreographers or action directors were used for the film.
 Kashyap also watched several Hollywood films about boxing.
 During filming, he fought with real international-level boxers with no choreography.
 He broke a rib and his hand.
 Kashyap said that in sports films the actors "expose themselves too much", whereas Singh "just disappeared" into the role.
 Mukkabaaz was shot in Bareilly, Varanasi and Lucknow in May 2017.

 The film was singer-composer Rachita Arora's first film as a composer.
 She was recommended to Kashyap by Makrand Deshpande.
 She was doing a play with him and was standing outside in a parking lot.
 Kashyap heard a song composed by Arora and approached her, later signing her for the film.
 Aarti Bajaj and Ankit Bidyadhar edited the film, while Shanker Raman, Rajeev Ravi and Jayesh Nair served as the directors of photography.

 Soundtrack

 The film's soundtrack featured ten tracks; eight songs and two alternates.
-Rachita Arora composed seven tracks for the album, with one song "Paintra" and its extended version, being composed by Nucleya.
-Besides acting, Vineet Kumar Singh also worked on composing the track "Adhura Main", while also writing lyrics for three songs, while the rest of the tracks were written by Hussain Haidry.
-One song, "Mushkil Hai Apna Meil Priye", was written by author and politician Sunil Jogi based on his own poem.
-Singh wrote the lyrics of two songs after Kashyap wanted him to create a "desi rap", similar to the one he had written for Ugly (2014).
-The vocals were provided by DIVINE, Brijesh Shandilya, Swaroop Khan, Rachita Arora, Dev Arijit, Vijay Arora, Khushboo Raj, Deepak Thakur and Sukhwinder Singh.
-The original score is composed by Prashant Pillai.
-The album was released on 23 December 2017 under the Eros Music label.
-Another song, "Blonde Balma", was deleted from the film.
+Rachita Arora composed seven tracks for the album, with one song "Paintra" and its extended version, being composed by Nucleya and "Adhura Main" by Vineet Kumar Singh.
+Lyrics for the songs were written by Singh, Hussain Haidry and Sunil Jogi.
+The soundtrack was released on 23 December 2017 under the Eros Music label.

-The album generally received a positive response.
-Suanshu Khurana of The Indian Express called it "robust" and cited "Paintra" as "one of the better Hindi raps we've heard in a long time."
-Debarati S Sen of The Times of India praised the album and wrote: "You are left wondering about what deserves the maximum applaud (sic) — the creative music, the intelligent lyrics or the soulful rendition."